SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 * General histology as a service: sectioning, mounting, IHC, RNAscope, H&E, etc
 * Serial section 2-photon imaging of whole organs
 * Tissue clearing and lightsheet microscopy
-* _In-vivo_ functional imaging: assistance, microscopy upgrades and maintenance
+* _In-vivo_ functional imaging: assistance, microscopy upgrades, and maintenance
 * Advice on data analysis and microscope hardware
 * Assistance with construction of custom equipment for any imaging-related project